 Fluid and heat flow processes considered in this code are: (1) fluid flow of liquid and gas phases under pressure and gravity forces, (2) capillary pressure effects for liquid phases, and (3) heat flow by conduction, convection and diffusion.
 Transport processes that affect aqueous and gaseous species are advection, molecular diffusion and hydrodynamic dispersion.
 For our simulations, chemical reactions between dissolved aqueous species and gas (i.e. supercritical CO2) are assumed to be locally at equilibrium (although TOUGHREACT V2 can consider aqueous species kinetics).
-Mineral dissolution and precipitation subject to kinetic conditions.
+Mineral dissolution and precipitation are subject to kinetic limitations.

-The space discretization in our modeling is based on the integral finite differences (IFD) method (Narasimhan and Witherspoon, 1976).
+The space discretization in our modeling is based on the integral finite difference (IFD) method (Narasimhan and Witherspoon, 1976).
 This method allows the use of unstructured grids, which is well suited for simulation of flow, transport, and fluid-rock interactions in heterogeneous and fractured rock systems with varying petrology, and hence provides flexible discretization of geologic media.
 For regular grids, the IFD method is equivalent to the conventional finite difference method.

 TOUGHREACT uses a sequential iteration approach for calculations of flow, transport, and kinetic geochemical reactions (but noniterative between transport and chemistry).
 After solving flow equations, velocities and saturations of the aqueous phase are used for aqueous chemical transport calculations.
 Chemical transport is solved on a component basis.
 Resulting concentrations obtained from the transport and CO2 gas pressures from multiphase flow calculation are then substituted into a chemical reaction model.
 The system of chemical reaction equations is solved on a grid-block basis by Newton-Raphson iteration.

-In our model, automatic time step control is used for flow calculation.
+An automatic time step control is used for the flow calculation.
 Time step size is doubled if convergence occurs within 4 Newton-Raphson iterations.
 The starting time step is 1 second and the upper limit for time step size is set to be 5 days.
-For transport equations, stabilized bi-conjugate gradient solver is used.
+For transport equations, a stabilized bi-conjugate gradient solver is used.
 No limit of the time step size for chemical reactions is included.

 Flow and transport model setup

 The specific model we used for our calculation is a 1-D model with distance d ranging from 0 m to 100 km, which can be considered as infinitely long.
 For boundary conditions, there is no flow at both d=0m and d=105m.
 For fixed injection pressure condition, the first grid is assigned an infinitely large volume (1050m3) and a gas saturation of 100% so that it serves as a CO2 source and its properties don’t change during the simulation.
 For the fixed injection rate condition, the injection well is also located in the first grid.
 Since the distance is large enough to be considered infinite in the model, the right end boundary condition is equal to an open end although there is no flow at d=105m.
 For initial conditions, the temperature is set to be 75 oC and the pressure is 200 bar.
 Initial gas saturation is zero and the formation is filled with all brine.
-Initial brine chemistry compositions are obtained by pre-equilibrating 1.0mol/L NaCl saline water (in a batch model for 10 years with minerals that are used later for reactive transport modeling.
-Water chemistry is not changing after 10 years, which indicates steady state has been reached under pre-injection conditions.
+Initial brine compositions are obtained by pre-equilibrating 1.0mol/L NaCl saline water in a batch model for 10 years with minerals that are used later for reactive transport modeling.
+Water chemistry is not changing after 10 years, which indicates that a steady state fluid composition has been reached under pre-injection conditions.